Deadline Friday 24 July

 Ideally, you should show:

-• how you structure your energy transition investments
+• how your energy transition strategy is structured and implemented

-• how your energy transition investments complement your other assets and support your long-term objectives
+• how energy transition investments support your long-term objectives and complement your wider portfolio

-• the size of your mandates and how and who manages them
+• the size and structure of mandates and how they are managed

-• how you gain exposure to relevant assets
+• how you source opportunities and gain exposure to relevant assets

-• how you monitor and report on your performance and progress in relation to targets
+• how you measure, monitor and report performance and progress against objectives or targets

 Ideally, for this award, the judges would be keen to see:

-• a clear outline of your approach to your natural capital investments
+• a clear outline of your approach to digital and AI infrastructure investments

-• how your natural capital and resources portfolios enhance and complement your overall long-term objectives and other asset classes
+• how your digital and AI infrastructure portfolios enhance and complement your overall long-term objectives and other asset classes

 • how you seek exposure and details of mandates, recent deals and holdings